Zequez/agent-centric-prototyping-service/README.md

 # Agent Centric Prototyping Service

-Barebones server to use for agent-centric app prototyping that will likely be migrated to a decentralized infrastructure such as Holochain, SSB, IPFS, Secure Scuttlebutt or whatever ends up being the most convenient.
+Barebones server to use for agent-centric app prototyping that after maturation can be progressively adapted to use more advanced protocols such as Holochain, Secure Scuttlebutt, IPFS, etc.

+## Characteristics

+- Agent-Centric: This means that each participant has their own Document, that holds all their data.
+This also means that if you wish to participate *as a group* with other people, you would also have your own group-Document.
+Identify with a simple secret passphrase.
+- Public: This means that all the data stored is open to be seen by anyone;
+  there are no secret information silos.
+Encrypt it yourself if you want.
+- Mutable: This means that the data stored is mutable and we don't maintain a copy.
+Treat the data as ephemeral.
+Back it up yourself if you want.

 ## Responsibilities